syncthing/docs/users/ignoring.rst

 -  A pattern beginning with a ``!`` prefix negates the pattern: matching files are *included* (that is, *not* ignored).
 This can be used to override more general patterns that follow.
-Note that files in ignored directories can not be re-included this way.
-This is due to the fact that Syncthing stops scanning when it reaches an ignored directory, so doesn't know what files it might contain.

 -  A pattern beginning with a ``(?i)`` prefix enables case-insensitive pattern matching. ``(?i)test`` matches ``test``, ``TEST`` and ``tEsT``.
 The